Goal of Risk Assessment Questions

 - In quantitative terms.

-You want to answer each criteria for severity in terms of concrete damages.
+You want to answer each criterion for severity in terms of concrete damages.

 - How much financial damage?